A Teachable Moment…

-I received an e-mail this morning noting how I am always “harping” about using BCc: to shield your contact’s e-mail addresses from strangers.
-I was then scolded for not mentioning how to find the BCc: feature.
+I received an email this morning where I was being scolded.
+First, they noticed how I am always “harping” about using BCc: to shield your contact’s email addresses from strangers.
+I was then reprimanded for not mentioning how to find the BCc: feature.

-How dare I tell anyone to do something without telling them how!
-All you have to do is search your software support site, favorite search engine or click the Help area within your e-mail program, right?
+How dare I tell anyone to do something without telling them how.
+When in reality, all you have to do is search your software support site, favorite search engine, or click the Help area within your email program, right?

 Each Program is Different

-I choose not to globally display the BCc: because I do not use it.
-On the rare occasions where I have, I open a new email, click view and check BCc: so the field displays for that particular e-mail.
+I choose not to display the BCc globally because I do not use it.
+On the rare occasions I have, I open a new email, click view and check BCc: so the field displays for that particular email.

-For all the other programs, the BCc: is not consistently located or easy to find and you have to search for this option.
+The BCc: is not consistently located or easy to find for all the other programs, and you have to search for this option.

 How do you find it?

-The BCc: feature should be used when e-mailing a bunch of onliners who don’t know each other because you don’t want to publish their e-mail addresses without their permission or expose them to strangers.
+The BCc: feature is used when emailing a bunch of onliners who don’t know each other.
+You make this effort because you don’t want to publish their email addresses without permission or expose them to strangers.

-If you would like to contribute to “How to Find the BCc:” on software or platforms I’ve not mentioned above, please do let me know.
-I will be pleased to add your tips and suggestions to this post.
+Please let me know if you would like to contribute to “How to Find the BCc:” on software or platforms I’ve not mentioned above.
+I am pleased to add your tips and suggestions to this post.

-The bottom line is it’s your responsibility to learn to use all the features of your e-mail software program.
-It is also each user’s responsibility to understand the technology in which they are participating in so that they may engage in an informed and courteous manner. [ Further reading: 10 Articles that are Tagged BCc:]
+The bottom line is that it is your responsibility to learn to use all the features of your email software program.
+Each user’s responsibility is to understand the technology they are participating in to engage in an informed and courteous manner.